-- a. certificatePolicies This extension is not set as critical. certificatePolicies:policyIdentifier is populated as per the profile in annexure A. - b. cRLDistributionPoints This extension is not set as critical, and it contains the HTTP URL of the CA's CRL service. c. authorityInformationAccess - authorityInformationAccess This extension is not set as critical, and it contains the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1) - d. basicConstraints This extension is set as a critical extension.
-This extension is populated as per the profile in annexure A. a. keyl logge - keyUsage This extension is set as a critical extension.
-Bit positions for digitalSignature, keyCertSign and cRLSign are set, as per the profile in Annexure A. - f. extkeyUsage (optional) This extension is not present.
+- a. certificatePolicies This extension is not set as critical. certificatePolicies:policyIdentifier is populated as per the profile in annexure A. - cRLDistributionPoints - This extension is not set as critical, and it contains the HTTP URL of the CA's CRL service. - c. authorityInformationAccess This extension is not set as critical, and it contains the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1) - d. basicConstraints - This extension is set as a critical extension.
+This extension is populated as per the profile in annexure A. e. keyUsage - This extension is set as a critical extension. - Bit positions for digitalSignature, keyCertSign and cRLSign are set, as per the profile in Annexure A. f. extkeyUsage (optional) - This extension is not present.